-Low blood oxygen – known as hypoxemia – is a life-threatening complication of many illnesses, including pneumonia, sepsis, and malaria.
-One in six children under the age of five admitted to the hospital are hypoxemic, increasing their risk of death up to seven-fold.
-Hypoxemia contributes to over 800,000 deaths each year in low- and middle-income countries — many of which could be prevented with oxygen therapy.
+Low blood oxygen—known as hypoxemia—is a life-threatening complication of many illnesses, including pneumonia, sepsis, and malaria.
+No matter the underlying cause, hypoxemia increases the risk of dying seven-fold.
+It contributes to over a million deaths in low- and middle-income countries every year—many of which could be prevented with medical oxygen.

 The Clinton Health Access Initiative (CHAI) and the Murdoch Children's Research Institute (MCRI) work directly with governments and health administrators to make pulse oximeters and high-quality medical oxygen available in hospitals.
 They also work to put in place policies and practices that ensure all patients are screened for hypoxemia, oxygen is available in all hospital wards, oxygen systems are maintained, and health facilities without oxygen can rapidly transport patients to a hospital to receive proper care.

 CHAI and MCRI have achieved dramatic results in their pilot projects.
 After working with 74 Nigerian and Ethiopian hospitals, the proportion of hypoxemic children receiving oxygen doubled.
-In South West Nigeria, a peer-reviewed evaluation showed that access to pulse oximetry and oxygen therapy halved the risk of death for children admitted to hospital with pneumonia.
+In Southwest Nigeria, access to pulse oximetry and oxygen therapy cut the risk of death in half for children admitted to hospital with pneumonia.

 About Our Team